Zobeir-Rigi/Zobeir-Rigi/README.md

 [🔗 Demo](https://main.d3be44oj94s28h.amplifyapp.com/)  [📁 GitHub Repo](https://github.com/Zobeir-Rigi/landon  )

-Built a <b>full-stack project</b> – a single-page React app powered by the magic of AWS! 🚀 Started with mock data, then elevated the game by setting up DynamoDB tables – AWS's flexible NoSQL database.
-Loaded data seamlessly using Lambda functions, turning our app not just sleek but also serverless!
+A full-stack single-page application built with React and AWS.
+Uses DynamoDB for data storage and AWS Lambda to handle backend functionality in a serverless architecture.

 ### The I Life
 *Personal Project*

 [🔗 Demo](https://glittery-taffy-9e8911.netlify.app/)  [📁 GitHub Repo](https://github.com/Zobeir-Rigi/eshop)

-Completed a personal<b> Full-Stack project </b> to assess my skills and showcase my abilities.
-For this project, built a stylish website using <b>HTML, CSS, React, JavaScript and Firebase</b>.
-This experience taught me both front-end and backend development.
+A full-stack web application built using React, JavaScript, and Firebase.
+Developed to practise both frontend and backend development, including authentication and dynamic data handling.

 ### Eshop
 *Team Project*

 [🔗 Demo](https://london9-amazon-clone-50-react-project.netlify.app)  [📁 GitHub Repo](https://github.com/ShayanMahnam/team-amazon-clone)

-This is a simple e-commerce website built using React and Firebase.
-It was developed as a team project, where I collaborated with 13 others, gaining valuable experience in teamwork, communication, and working together to deliver a shared outcome.
+A simple e-commerce application built using React and Firebase.
+Developed as part of a team of 13, where I collaborated with others and gained hands-on experience in teamwork, communication, and shared development workflows.

 <!--
 ### Blog